apify/n8n-nodes-apify-template/README.md

-# n8n Nodes - Apify integration
+# n8n Nodes - Apify Actor Template

-This is an n8n community node that integrates [Apify](https://apify.com) with your n8n workflows, so you can run Apify Actors, extract structured data from websites, and automate complex web scraping tasks.
+This project is an **n8n Apify Actor template** that lets you **create your own n8n nodes directly from any Apify Actor**.
+The script generates a functional n8n community node package using your Actor’s input schema.

-[Apify](https://apify.com) is a platform for developers to build, deploy, and publish web automation tools, while [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) tool for AI workflow automation that allows you to connect various services.
+[Apify](https://apify.com) is a platform for developers to build, deploy, and publish web automation tools called Actors, while [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) tool for AI workflow automation that allows you to connect various services.

 ## Table of contents